KhronosGroup/Vulkan-Samples/samples/api/timestamp_queries/README.md

 vkCmdWriteTimestamp(draw_cmd_buffers[i], VK_PIPELINE_STAGE_BOTTOM_OF_PIPE_BIT, query_pool_timestamps, 1);
 ```

 To measure GPU times for the draw calls(s) we first tell the GPU to write a timestamp at the `VK_PIPELINE_STAGE_TOP_OF_PIPE_BIT` pipeline stage.
-This is not a real pipeline stage (as in e.g. the vertex or fragment stages) but a special constant that tells the GPU to wait for all commands currently in flight to finish.
-This ensures, that we get a timestamp right before starting on the draw calls we want to measure.
-This timestamp will then be the base for calculating a delta time.
+This is not a real pipeline stage (as in e.g. the vertex or fragment stages) but a special constant that tells the GPU to write the timestamp when all previous commands have been processed by the GPU's command processor.
+This ensures that we get a timestamp right before starting on the draw calls we want to measure, which will be the base for calculating our delta time.

 The second timestamp is written at the `VK_PIPELINE_STAGE_BOTTOM_OF_PIPE_BIT` pipeline stage.
-Once again this is not a real pipeline stage, but it tells the GPU to wait for all work to be finished.
+Once again this is not a real pipeline stage, but it again tells the GPU to write the timestamp after all work has been finished.

 ## Getting the results